charlottegiseleweil/pdm_report/src/03_Litt_review.md

 ##### Visualizations of summary statistics
 Through comprehensive plotting, quantitative metrics can be visualized.
 Spatial metrics can also be visualized through histograms comparing main summary statistics in different scenarios (e.g the percentage of land areas covered by each 3 category is displayed for 3 drivers, and 4 scenarios using small multiples histograms in [@villamor14], figure 4)[^11back].

 ![An example of comprehensive plotting where [@Sun14] displays results of 4 metrics (one per figure), as several line plots (for several variables, here one per market level), and varying parameters (here 3 parameters with 3 possible values each resulting in $3^3$ data points per market level, per figure.
-This is one of four figures corresponding to the metric "Edge density".](../images/sun.png)
+This is one of four figures corresponding to the metric "Edge density".](../images/sun.png){#fig:compreh}

 [^11back]: A side concern that may come up in these cases, is about data management: the total size of the runs can become is too large for available main memory.
 A strategy is to precompute summary statistics, such as the mean and extrema [@PotterWilson].

-####Quantitative indices and spatial metric for continuous data
+####Quantitative indices and spatial metric for continuous data {#sec:metricsmultrunscont}
 #####Between 2 maps
 #####Between many maps